 Range

-The red wolf has a gestation period of 60-63 days and on average has anywhere between 3-12 young in their litter.
-The red wolf reaches sexual maturity around 3 years of age.
+The Red Wolf has a gestation period of 60-63 days and on average has anywhere between 3-12 young in their litter.
+The Red Wolf reaches sexual maturity around 3 years of age.

 Red Wolves are social animals that live in close-knit packs.
 Typical packs consist of five to eight animals, including a breeding adult pair and their offspring of different years.
 Older offspring will often assist the breeding pair in raising the pups until they leave the pack or disperse to form their own pack.
 Wolf packs have specific territories that they will defend against other canids ranging from 20-80 square miles.